episerver/EPiServer.Labs.LinkitemProperty/README.md

 # Episerver Labs - LinkItem Property

-LinkProperty lab addon allow Editors to manage single LinkItem instance.
+LinkProperty lab addon allows Editors to manage single LinkItem instance.

+The property is just a new UI Editor and it still use `PropertyLinkCollection` as a backing type.
 It's a LinkItemCollection property with just one item.

 The new editor looks similar to ContentReference editor: